marcrd/smash-ultimate-assets/README.md

 - [ ] Full Character Illustrations
 - [ ] UI/Misc Assets

+### TODO

+- [ ] Add an easy way to interface with assets: https://github.com/marcrd/smash-ultimate-assets/issues/6

 ### Contributing

 This repository follow standard git flow.
 Please do the following to contribute: